 Easier Permitting: Natural gas is a clean burning fuel that does not require excessive testing or permitting.
 The high level of emissions produced by diesel generators often increases the difficulty in procuring an air-quality permit.

-Low Maintenance: In diesel generators, the required low sulfur diesel gas needs to be re-conditioned or polished every 12-16 months to ensure impurities don’t impact fuel flow.
+Low Maintenance: In diesel generators, the required low sulfur diesel gas needs to be re-conditioned or polished every 12-16 months to ensure impurities don’t affect fuel flow.
 This is not an issue with natural gas.

 Cost-effective Engines: Automotive-style spark-ignited engines are readily available in high volumes, making them more economical than similarly sized diesel engines.